2025 Conference

 After decades campaigning for cuts to global carbon emissions, we have to accept an uncomfortable truth.
 We have failed to achieve the action necessary to keep humanity safe.
 We now have not one job but two – to adapt to climate change as well as to mitigate it.

-Our keynote speaker this November will be Rupert Read, writer, philosopher, environmentalist and co-founder and co-director of the Climate Majority Project.
+Our keynote speaker was Rupert Read, writer, philosopher, environmentalist and co-founder and co-director of the Climate Majority Project.
 Its ‘SAFER’ campaign calls for ‘strategic adaptation for emergency resilience’.
 The UK’s first national campaign on adaptation, SAFER calls for climate resilience to be a national priority – practical, properly funded, and locally led.
 Green Christian is proud to support it.

 This is not about ‘giving up’ on climate change – every fraction of a degree of warming avoided now will make a difference, so there can be no room for defeatism.
 However we must also plan for the consequences of failure – and as communities face the reality of climate change they can be galvanised to take action together.

-Alongside Rupert Read we will be joined by Jo Chamberlain and Adrian Fox, national officers for the Church of England Environment Programme, who will share their leading-edge work preparing congregations for climate resilience.
-Bringing perspectives from pastoral care and mission will be pioneer priest Revd Vanessa Elston.
+Alongside Rupert Read we were joined by Jo Chamberlain and Adrian Fox, national officers for the Church of England Environment Programme, who shared their leading-edge work preparing congregations for climate resilience.
+Bringing perspectives from pastoral care and mission was pioneer priest Revd Vanessa Elston.

-This conference will be the start of a journey which Green Christian will help to lead, enabling churches to grow as sites of hope on the brink of collapse.
+This conference launched a journey which Green Christian will help to lead, enabling churches to grow as sites of hope on the brink of collapse.
 As the title has it, we will be ‘building on the rock’, that underpinning of solidarity and strength which is ours in faith.

 Climate adaptation is a defining challenge for Christian mission today.
 Let’s rise to it.